 The information below is collected from state licensure boards or regulatory agencies responsible for regulating the professions of audiology and/or speech-language pathology.
 The information is reviewed on an annual basis.
 Please be advised that laws, regulations, and policies may change at any time, so always check with your state for the most up-to-date information.

+This state has no licensure laws or regulations for telepractice.
 The absence of laws or regulations does not imply telepractice is allowed.
 Please contact the board for further information.

 This state has no laws or regulations for telesupervision of support personnel, clinical fellows or student interns.